 The CELL offers virtual clinics for the Eagle-required merit badges Citizenship in the Nation, Citizenship in the World and Emergency Preparedness.
 The Crime Prevention and Safety elective merit badges are also taught together in a single clinic.

-- Scouts have the opportunity to fully complete Citizenship in the Nation and Citizenship in the World during the CELL’s virtual merit badge clinics.
+- Scouts have the opportunity to fully complete Citizenship in the World during the CELL’s virtual merit badge clinic.

-- Emergency Preparedness, Crime Prevention and Safety are partial completions.
+- Citizenship in the Nation, Emergency Preparedness, Crime Prevention and Safety are partial completions.
+In the CELL’s Citizenship in the Nation Merit Badge Clinic, Scouts complete all but requirement #7a, 7b or 7c; they can optionally submit work for that requirement to fully complete the merit badge.
 In the CELL’s Emergency Preparedness Merit Badge Clinic, Scouts complete all but requirements #1, 5, 7a and 8b, and they can optionally complete #7b.
 In the CELL’s Crime Prevention & Safety Merit Badges Clinic, Scouts have the opportunity to nearly complete two electives.
 For Safety, they complete all but requirement #6.
 For Crime Prevention, they complete all but requirements #7 and they can optionally complete #6.

 - We do not require that Scouts complete any requirements before starting our merit badge clinics.